 A Samuel A. Green Scholar is a graduating high school senior in the Greater Philadelphia or Lehigh Valley area that demonstrates leadership potential and a fierce commitment to making a substantial impact in their community.

-We are excited to present the 2022 scholarship awards, continuing our 53-year history dedicated to helping and encouraging young people to pursue their education and achieve their dreams.
+We are excited to present the 2024 scholarship awards, continuing our 55-year history dedicated to helping and encouraging young people to pursue their education and achieve their dreams.

 Samuel A. Green

-We are excited to present the 2021 scholarship awards, continuing our 52-year history dedicated to helping and encouraging young people to pursue their education and achieve their dreams.
+We are excited to present the 2023 scholarship awards, continuing our 54-year history dedicated to helping and encouraging young people to pursue their education and achieve their dreams.

 Who is Eligible?

-To apply to be a Samuel A. Green Scholar, you must be a High School graduating senior from a public, private, parochial or charter school, or a home-schooled student or technical school graduate and GED recipient, who plans to attend a community or four-year, not-for-profit, accredited college.
+To apply to be a Samuel A. Green Scholar, you must be a high school graduating senior/rising college freshman from a public, private, parochial or charter school, or a home-schooled student or technical school graduate and GED recipient, who plans to be a full-time student at a community or four-year, not-for-profit, accredited college or university.
 The Samuel A. Green Scholarship is available only to legal United States residents or citizens living or attending school within the Greater Philadelphia or Lehigh Valley areas.
-Applicants already attending college or who are at least 30 years old as of March 6, 2022, will not be considered.
+Applicants already attending college or who are at least 30 years old as of March 3, 2024, will not be considered.

-Submit Essay explain in 300 words or less, how you will use college education to make a substantial impact in your community
+Submit Essay Explain in 300 words or fewer, how you will use your college education to make a substantial impact in your community?

 Each student may only submit one application.
 Awards are intended for the student only; no provision is made for spouses or dependents.
 No substitution of the award is permitted.
 Checks will be payable to the accredited, not-for-profit college or university that the student will be attending.
-Scholarship awards will be paid during the academic year 2022-23.
+Scholarship awards will be paid during the academic years 2024-2028.
 If the student accepting a Samuel A. Green Scholarship is also receiving financial aid, accepting the scholarship may reduce the aid.
 Please contact your financial advisor for details.
-Scholarship awards cannot be deferred.
+Scholarship awards cannot be deferred without expressed written permission by the Foundation.

 The Green Family Foundation was established in 2005 by Samuel A. Green’s son and daughter-in-love, Daniel and Florence (“Flo”).
 Daniel was the Chairman and CEO of Firstrust Bank from 1970-2005 and Chairman Emeritus until his death in 2020.
 Richard J. Green, their son, serves as Trustee for the Foundation.
 The Green Family Foundation is dedicated to cultivating and investing in innovative and impactful solutions that foster inclusive and interconnected communities so that individuals and communities flourish and reach their full potential.